fsi-sandbox/fsi-sdk-java/README.md

 # fsi-nibss-interface
-BVN validation Spring boot library for exposed Interfaces by NIBSS on the FSI Sandbox
+Spring boot library for BVN validation as exposed by NIBSS on the FSI Sandbox.

 ## To use the library, you need to set up the following
 1. Set up maven for your project on your system.